 Measuring around 22km by 5km, the Erg Chebbi dunes in Merzouga form an intriguing in the otherwise flat and rocky desert that marks out the Moroccan portion of the Sahara Desert.
 If you think of a sandy desert, Merzouga area is your answer.

 Most desert camps in Merzouga are luxury camps and even cheaper spots are more focused on an individual, rather than mass experience.
 As a result, you won’t find giant camel meeting spots and won’t see huge groups riding camels together.
 There are other camps around, but the dunes are so vast that we only saw people in the distance.

-In the morning I had time to do some sandboarding and actually ride a camel again upon request.
+In the morning I had time to do some sandboarding and actually ride a camel again upon request, simply because we wanted to get more photos.
 We were free to do whatever we wanted with just 6 other people staying at the camp.